ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/opencr_operation.md

 ![](/assets/images/parts/controller/opencr10/downloader_01.png)

 {% capture openmanipulator_configuration %}
-**WARNING** : Please refer to below default DYNAMIXEL configuration for OpenManipulator-X chain if you have a custom manipulator.
+**WARNING** : Please refer to below default DYNAMIXEL configuration for OpenMANIPULATOR-X chain if you have a custom manipulator.

 |  Joint  | ID | Baudrate |
 |:-------:|:--:|:--------:|